 Do these changes affect my existing contracts?

 Existing contracts continue under the terms in place when they were awarded.
-The new thresholds and Part 19 structure apply to new solicitations and new contract actions after October 1, 2025.
-If you hold a position on a multiple-award contract, the change to set-aside discretion on task orders could affect future orders issued under that contract.
+The new thresholds apply to new solicitations and new contract actions after October 1, 2025.
+The September 2025 Part 19 proposed restructuring is not in current law — current FAR Part 19 retains its traditional structure.

 How do the threshold changes affect set-asides?

-The higher SAT means more purchases fall into the simplified acquisition range, where set-aside procedures are less formal.
-The higher sole-source limits (see the program-by-program tables above) mean contracting officers can award larger contracts directly to certified small businesses without competition.
+The higher simplified acquisition threshold means more purchases fall into the simplified acquisition range, where set-aside procedures are less formal.
+The higher sole-source limits mean contracting officers can award larger contracts directly to certified small businesses without competition.
 Both changes create opportunities if you position your business accordingly.

 What happened to the socioeconomic set-aside priority?